adriandarian/spectra/website/guide/completions.md

 # Shell Completions

-md2jira provides shell completion scripts for Bash, Zsh, and Fish shells.
+spectra provides shell completion scripts for Bash, Zsh, and Fish shells.
 These enable tab-completion for commands, options, and file paths.

 ## Quick Setup